makehumancommunity/makehuman-static-website/content/MPFB/Docs/Materials/nodegroups.md

 title: "MPFB Node Groups"
 draft: false
 weight: 50
-description: "Documentation regarding node groups created by MPFB"
+description: "Reference for the shader node groups MPFB creates in Blender: their math and color helpers and how to reuse them when building custom MPFB materials."
 ---

 These are some reusable node groups that are created by MPFB.